jkoppel/code-learning-study-setup/README.md

  1. If you don't already have it, install VSCode with the Python plugin

  2. Install the Cody plugin from SourceGraph.
-(Just the plugin is okay; no need to install the separate Cody app.)
+Also install the separate Cody app.

  3. If you haven't already used it, play around some with Cody